vedaldi/practical-cnn/doc/instructions.md

 ## Acknowledgements

-* Beta testing by Karel Lenc.
+* Beta testing by Karel Lenc and Carlos Arteta.

 ## History